 Payment options are detailed on the back of your six-monthly rate notice.
 To learn more about payment options or to access our online payment portal follow the link.

-January 2020 rates notices were distributed in the week beginning 20 January.
+July 2020 rates notices were distributed on 28 July.
 A copy of the Scenic Living community newsletter and information about rates and charges were also distributed with the rates notices.
 Both documents can be accessed electronically below.

 About your rates